CyberEyeResearchLabs/lorawan-stack/doc/content/guides/devices/things_uno/_index.md

 ## Prerequisites

+- Knowledge of Arduino IDE and related concepts
+- Understanding of basic electronic concepts

 ### Setting up the Arduino IDE

 The [Arduino Integrated Development Environment (IDE)](https://www.arduino.cc/en/main/software) is a cross-platform application (for Windows, macOS and Linux) that is used to write and upload programs to Arduino compatible boards.